 The Need for Inclusion

-LGBT+ Inclusive Education
+LGBTQ+ Inclusive Education

 We live in a very diverse society.
 In order to prepare our young people to live and work in our society it is important that their education reflects its diversity.
 It is very difficult to teach young people to treat people of different race, ethnicity, faith, sexuality, gender identity, etc. equally and respectfully if we are not teaching them about the different identities people may have.

-LGBT+ Inclusive Spaces
+LGBTQ+ Inclusive Spaces